-- You will be reported to the Head Teacher / Principal of your school or college and reminded how to behave - If you continue to misbehave, we will write to your parents telling them what you are doing wrong and warning them that if you carry on you will not be allowed to travel on the vehicle - If you still do not behave, we will write to your parents and tell them you cannot travel on the vehicle and that they will be responsible for getting you to and from school / college every day. - o If you damage the vehicle you will have to pay for the repairs
+- You will be reported to the head teacher of your setting and reminded how to behave. - If you continue to misbehave, we will write to your parent/carer and you will be issued with a warning that travel may be suspended if your behaviour does not improve. - If you still do not behave, transport will be suspended, and your parent/carer will be responsible for getting you to and from your educational setting every day.

+• If you damage the vehicle, you will be responsible for the repairs and any associated costs, alongside appropriate sanctions from setting.